 The Japanese launched an all-out attack, on April 3, supported by artillery and aircraft.
 A large force of Japanese troops came over Mount Samat and descended down the south face of the volcano.
 This attack wiped out two divisions of defenders and left a large area of the defensive line open to the Japanese.
 The Japanese broke through the east side of the main defensive line on Bataan on April 7.
 C Company was pulled out of its position along the west side of the line and ordered to reinforce the eastern part of the line.
 Traveling south to Mariveles, the tankers started up the eastern road but were unable to reach their assigned area due to the roads being blocked by retreating Filipino and American forces.
 The tanks became a favorite target of the Japanese receiving fire on trails and while hidden in the jungle. and could not fight back.
 The situation was so bad that other troops avoided being near the tanks, and the 26th Cavalry turned down a tank company’s offer of assistance in a counter-attack.

 On April 9, 1942, the Filipino and American forces were surrendered to the Japanese, and he became a Prisoner of War.
-He took part in what was simply called “the March.”
 The company remained in its bivouac until the Japanese arrived and ordered them to Mariveles at the southern tip of Bataan, where they were searched and stripped of anything the Japanese could use.
+He was placed into a detachment of 100 POWs that was guarded by six to eight guards and ordered to march.
+He had started what the POWs simply called “the March.”
 He was placed into a detachment of 100 POWs that was guarded by six to eight guards and ordered to march.
 The first five miles were extremely hard because they were uphill.
 The beatings and killings started almost at the same time as the march started.
 One guard would beat a POW while five minutes later another guard would give the POW a cigarette.

 When they were north of Hermosa, the POWs reached pavement which made the march easier.
 They received an hour break, but any POW who attempted to lay down was jabbed with a bayonet.
 After the break, they were marched through Layac and Lubao.
 It was at this time that a heavy shower took place and many of the men opened their mouths in an attempt to get water.
 The guards allowed the POWs to lie on the road.
 The rain revived many of the POWs and gave them the strength to complete the march.